 If you’re not familiar with this traditional Greek recipe, your plate features vegetables stuffed with vegetables’ insides (the vegetables that you are going to stuff), herbs, and grains (rice in this recipe) baked along with potato wedges in olive oil and tomato.

 Let me be clear right from the beginning.
-There is no ONE gemista recipe.
+There isn’t ONE gemista recipe.
 Period.
-Every house has its own variation and if you research online, you will find tons of Greek stuffed vegetable recipes.
+Every house has its own version and if you research online, you will find tons of Greek stuffed vegetable recipes.
 I find this wonderful.
 I love the variety and I most definitely enjoy making new versions of my family’s favorite dishes.

 MY FAMILY’S GEMISTA: SUMMER VERSION